 At the end of this meeting, form AA-5b is signed by the committee members and the faculty member.

 The faculty member’s signature indicates participation in the post-observation conference and receipt of the materials, not agreement with the assessment.
 A copy of the signed form AA-5b and c should be given to the faculty member.

 3. After the post-observation meeting, the faculty member will have two working days to consider the data collection, recommendations, and comments of the Department Chair/Dean and the Departmental Evaluation Committee.
 Candidates can respond in writing.
-The response will be become an addendum and will be submitted with forms AA-5b and 5c.
+The response will be delivered to the Department Chair/Dean and become an addendum to be submitted with forms AA-5b and 5c.

 1. The Department Chair/Dean will forward the signed, hard copy evaluation forms (AA-5a, AA-5b, AA-5c), to the Vice President for Academic Affairs between November 1 and the last day of the fall semester exam week, depending on departmental timelines and the need for portfolio revision.